RocketSoftware/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Important:** You need Enterprise Developer or Enterprise Developer for z Systems to execute the application as running applications is not supported in Enterprise Developer Connect.

-Before you proceed, ensure that Micro Focus Host Access for the Cloud (HA Cloud) is running:
+Before you proceed, ensure that Micro Focus Host Access for the Cloud (HACloud) is running:

 1. Go the the Start menu and open the Services application.